elio-bteich/rbac-project/README.md

 ### Step 4: Set Up Environment

 Duplicate the .env.example file and rename it to .env.
+This file contains environment variables used by the Laravel application.
+You need to configure the following settings in this file:

+Mailtrap Settings: Update MAIL_MAILER, MAIL_HOST, MAIL_PORT, MAIL_USERNAME, and MAIL_PASSWORD with your Mailtrap SMTP server details.

+MySQL Database: Set DB_CONNECTION, DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, and DB_PASSWORD to connect to your MySQL database.
 Then, generate an application key:

 ```bash
 cp .env.example .env